guilhermewebdev/django-login/README.md

     SECRET_KEY=<Django secret key>
 ```

 Read more about Django Secret Key [here](https://docs.djangoproject.com/en/2.2/ref/settings/#std:setting-SECRET_KEY).
-The database credentials are configured into docker-compose.yml file, the default is:
+The database credentials are configured into docker-compose.yml file, present in the project root, the default is:

 ```
     DB=database